DUTCH BIOGRAPHY

 )

-The original 1995 series was 3x exhibited in the Netherlands.
+The first 1995 version of The girl and the wolf was 3x exhibited in the Netherlands.

 • "Not only confronting, but also a beautiful work of art" (public press: De Gelderlander)"